makrai/notes/mosbach2006-stabil-finetune.md

 ### Failed runs

-* Following Dodge+ (2020), we refer to a fine-tuning run as a failed run if its accuracy at the end of training is less or equal to that of a majority classifier on the respective dataset
+* Following Dodge+ (2020), we refer to a fine-tuning run as a failed run if its accuracy at the end of training is =< that of a majority classifier
 * The majority baselines for all tasks are found in Section 7.2 in the Appendix

 # 4 Investigating previous hypotheses for fine-tuning instability 3